 - Do not boil the tea leaves

-- Brew the tea leaves for about 1-2 minutes in the hot water
+- Brew the tea leaves for about a minute in the hot water

 - Strain it and enjoy the taste of nature and the richness of forest bio-diversity

 - The tea leaves can be steeped multiple times, which makes it good value for money

 - Leaves/Water Equation : 5 grams of dry tea leaves in 100 ml of hot water